Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Numerical Experiments

 \subsubsection{User Travel Times}

-From Table \ref{Table: (Avg) Express Lane Usage and Average Travel Time, for lambda R greater than lambda E}, Table \ref{Table: (Avg) Express Lane Usage and Average Travel Time, for lambda R less than lambda E}, and Fig. \ref{fig: Figures___Metrics_Comparison_CBCP_vs_DBCP}, we observe that, compared to their CBCP counterparts, optimal DBCP policies across weights $\boldlambda \in S_{\boldlambda}^\paren{1} \cup S_{\boldlambda}^\paren{2}$ induce a longer (resp., shorter) average express (resp., GP) lane travel time at equilibrium.
-Thus, compared to optimal CBCP policies, optimal DBCP policies offer reduced travel time savings on the express lane at equilibrium, in exchange for providing express lane access to a higher fraction of overall users.
-For instance, the optimal DBCP (resp., CBCP) policy for $\boldlambda = (5, 5, 1) \in S_{\boldlambda}^\paren{1}$ induced average travel time savings of $2.9$ min (resp., $3.7$ min) on the express lane at equilibrium.
-Similarly, the optimal DBCP (resp., CBCP) policy for $\boldlambda = (10, 1, 1) \in S_{\boldlambda}^\paren{2}$ induced average travel time savings of $0.8$ min (resp., $3.8$ min) on the express lane at equilibrium.
+From Table \ref{Table: (Avg) All equilibrium results, for all lambda} and Fig. \ref{fig: Figures___Metrics_Comparison_CBCP_vs_DBCP}, we observe that, compared to their CBCP counterparts, stationary DBCP policies across weights $\boldlambda \in S_{\boldlambda}^\paren{1} \cup S_{\boldlambda}^\paren{2}$ induce a longer (resp., shorter) average express (resp., GP) lane travel time at equilibrium.
+Thus, compared to stationary CBCP policies, stationary DBCP policies offer reduced travel time savings on the express lane at equilibrium, in exchange for providing express lane access to a higher fraction of overall users.
+For instance, the stationary DBCP (resp., CBCP) policy for $\boldlambda = (5, 5, 1) \in S_{\boldlambda}^\paren{1}$ induced average travel time savings of $2.9$ min (resp., $3.7$ min) on the express lane at equilibrium.
+Similarly, the stationary DBCP (resp., CBCP) policy for $\boldlambda = (10, 1, 1) \in S_{\boldlambda}^\paren{2}$ induced average travel time savings of $0.8$ min (resp., $3.8$ min) on the express lane at equilibrium.